Dental Basics: What Are Wisdom Teeth?

 Wisdom teeth grow in two ways.
 One is where they form completely and properly, not causing any trouble.
 The second way, which is also problematic, is when it gets stuck in the gums or jawbone, limiting proper growth.
 This condition is known as “impacted wisdom teeth.”

-People with impacted wisdom teeth can find it very uncomfortable and may also experience pain due to pressure from crowding, infection or gum inflammation (pericoronitis), tooth decay or cavities, cyst or tumor formation, jaw pain, and stiffness, headaches or referred pain, sinus pain.
+People with impacted wisdom teeth can find it very uncomfortable and may also experience pain due to pressure from crowding, infection or gum inflammation (pericoronitis), tooth decay or cavities, cyst or tumor formation, jaw pain, stiffness, headaches or referred pain, sinus pain.
 In these cases, dentists recommend and deem it necessary to extract wisdom teeth.

 Anatomy and Appearance